BigGay-AL/BigGay-AL/README.md

 -I LOVE south park sooooooo much <br>
 -I draw but its more for myself cuz it looks crappy <br>
+-Style is my top ship ever, I love them so much bro theyre cannon i swear aghghhh<br>
 -I lovelovelove stan so much, hes me i am him trust <br>
+-Dogs are my favourite animals ever theyre such little babies ahshhaj<br>
+-I may or may not be a lil scared of cats.. (still love them tho)<br>
 -UHhhhhhhhhhhhh idk what else to add oopppsssiieeesss anyway uh im gonna link more socials and stuff i just wanna make everything look neat sozz